‘Where the school colours are blood red!’

 “Abysmally motiveless killing and rock-bottom acting; flunks even as camp.”
 Videohound’s Complete Guide to Cult Flicks and Trash Pics

-” …the movie doesn’t feel sleazy or misogynistic like Maniac or some others with a heavy female casualty rate; if not for the rather cheap production value and occasional Happy Birthday To Me-esque hijinks committed by our core cast, I’d actually consider them to be really good shock twists.
+” …if not for the rather cheap production value and occasional Happy Birthday To Me-esque hijinks committed by our core cast, I’d actually consider them to be really good shock twists.
 But the loose and sloppy approach to this sort of material leads me to believe that it wasn’t intentional…” Horror Movie a Day

 “Francine Forbes is the only real actor in the cast.
 She brings a charming innocence to this film.
 The rest of the cast must be friends or relatives of the filmmakers.
 They obviously weren’t hired on talent or good looks.
 The killer’s identity is a bit of a surprise, but the actor looks too silly to be menacing.”
 Retro Slashers